drocheam/optrace/docs/source/details/color.rst

 XYZ Color Space
 =================================================

-Apart from spectral wavelengths, color perception does not exist as a physically measurable property, but results from the physiological characteristics of the receiver.
-Colors are therefore subjective.
+Color perception, unlike spectral wavelengths, is not a directly measurable physical property.
-Human vision has five types of photoreceptors.
-Retinal ganglion cells control the day and night rhythm and rods cells (neuron bacilliferum) are responsible for night vision (scotopic vision).
-Cone cells (neuron coniferum) provide color information and are responsible for day vision (photopic vision).
-The last three are mainly relevant in color management:  When plotted against wavelength, they have different spectral sensitivities.
+Instead, it arises from the physiological characteristics of the human visual system, making it inherently subjective.

-An incident spectrum is evaluated and summed up with this sensitivity and generates a receptor stimulus.
+Human vision is mediated by five types of photoreceptors.
+Retinal ganglion cells regulate circadian rhythms, rod cells (neuron bacilliferum) enable night vision (scotopic vision).
+Cone cells (neuron coniferum) are responsible for color perception and daytime vision (photopic vision).
+Of these, the three types of cone cells are most relevant in color management.
+Each type exhibits a distinct spectral sensitivity curve, which describes how it responds to different wavelengths of light.
+When light strikes the retina, the incident spectrum is filtered through these sensitivities to produce receptor-specific stimuli.

-The three different sensitivities of the cones are described as L, M, S (long, medium, short) and together the stimuli produce the LMS color space.
+These three cone sensitivities are commonly referred to as L (long), M (medium), and S (short).

-Typically, however, the XYZ color space is used, which can be obtained from a linear combination of the L, M, S components.
-The XYZ values are also called tristimulus and describeall humanly perceivable colors.
+The resulting signals define the LMS color space.

-However, it must be noted that there are slight variations in spectral sensitivities from person to person.
+However, in practice, the XYZ color space is typically used.
+It is derived through a linear transformation of the L, M, and S components.
+The XYZ values, also known as tristimulus values, are capable of representing the entire range of colors visible to the average human observer.
-In addition, these are dependent on other factors.
-The figure :numref:`cie_cmf` shows the so-called color matching functions, which represent the average sensitivities from multiple subjects for an object of 2° size, conducted in 1928 and 1931.
-These are also called the CIE 1931 2° observer curves and are the most commonly used throughout color conversion and management.
+It is important to note that spectral sensitivity can vary slightly from person to person and may be influenced by additional factors.
+The figure :numref:`cie_cmf` illustrates the standard color matching functions, which represent the average sensitivities measured from a group of observers for a 2° field of view.
+These measurements were conducted in 1928 and 1931 and form the basis of the CIE 1931 2° Standard Observer.
+These functions remain the most widely used reference for color conversion and management.

 .. _cie_cmf: